 - Eat foods rich in omega-3 fatty acids.
 They can help lower your LDL ("bad") cholesterol.
 Choose fish—such as salmon, mackerel and herring.
 Other good sources include walnuts, almonds and ground flaxseeds.

 - Help from your Meijer Pharmacy.
-Meijer helps you live heart healthy with convenient health screenings and free atorvastatin calcium.
+Meijer helps you live heart healthy with convenient health screenings.

 Please consult your physician or healthcare provider for health-related issues, including changing your diet or starting an exercise routine.
 Information found on Meijer.com should never replace your physician's advice or care.